How Can I Keep Rabbits Out of My Garden and Prevent Them From Coming Back?

 Natural Scent Repellents

 One of the best homemade natural repellents is using chili flakes and garlic mixed in water.
 Try spraying that around the garden’s perimeter.
-You can also use chili powder or garlic (or both) and sprinkle them where you’re noticing the rabbit problem.
+You can also use cayenne pepper, chili powder, or garlic and sprinkle them where you’re noticing the rabbit problem.

 If you have a rabbit predator as a pet, such as a cat or a dog, then try sprinkling their droppings, hair, or urine so that rabbits think a predator is waiting for them nearby.